allenai/ruletaker/README.md

 {
   "theory_statements": List of theory statement logical forms in prefix notation.
   "assertion_statement": String containing the assertion in prefix notation.
-  "label": Optional Boolean label field. input object may or may not have a label (gold label) specified, to compare accuracy against.
+  "label": Optional Boolean label field.
+If set with value true, then the input object has a gold label specified, to compare accuracy against.
 Output object will contain a boolean value as returned from the theorem prover or None if the theorem prover threw an exception.
   "exception": Optional String field that is a placeholder for the output object use to report exceptions if any, from the theorem prover.
 }
 ```